eSoares/Android-IP-Manager/README.md

 From API 11 (Android 3.0 Honeycomb) the existing API to do this was deprecated and stopped working.

+# Repo Structure

+		.
+		+-- Lib: the library
+		|
+		+-- Example App: one application that uses the Lib, works on all the Android tested versions mention bellow

 # To use
 - Export the library as **JAR**;
 - Declare in the manifest the following permissions: